-Applicants who have completed a Master’s degree are preferred; however, students with a Bachelor’s degree and outstanding credentials are eligible to apply.
+Applicants who have completed a related Master’s degree are preferred; however, students with Bachelor’s degrees and outstanding credentials are also eligible to apply.
 Apply online at gradstudy.rutgers.edu.
-The following information is required.
+The following information is required:

-- A transcript of all undergraduate and graduate coursework completed or in progress; and,
+- An official transcript of all undergraduate and graduate coursework completed or in progress; and,

 - at least two courses in Statistics, Research Methods, and/or Economics;

 - Three letters of recommendation that indicate your potential for succeeding in the Ph.D. in Public Affairs program;

 - Personal statement indicating your motivation to earn a Ph.D. and what you bring to the program as a student; a description of your background and experience; and your thoughts on how earning a Ph.D. will benefit you and your community;